Diapolo10/Diapolo10/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on university studies
+- 🔭 I’m currently working on graduating from university
 - 🌱 I’m currently learning Python and Rust
 - 👯 I’m looking to collaborate on anything that isn't a web front-end
 - 🤔 I’m looking for help with Rust learning
 - 💬 Ask me about Python help
-- 📫 How to reach me: Here or on Twitter (@Diapolo10)
+- 📫 How to reach me: Here or on Twitter (@Diapolo101)
 - 😄 Pronouns: he/him/they (though it honestly doesn't matter)
 - ⚡ Fun fact: *Audentem Forsque Venusque iuvat.*